[pagan-magik] up! 0031// LIARS DON'T BLINK// march 29, 06

 Cro-Magnon characteristics predominating.

->> see where were going, oh ye hippies and ravers and free-thinking
+>> see where we’re going, oh ye hippies and ravers and free-thinking

 tolerant fun-loving beings?